|Rating||(log in to rate this project)|

 |Spend the time||outdoors|

 Project FeederWatch is a winter-long survey of birds that visit feeders at backyards, nature centers, community areas, and other locales in North America.
 FeederWatchers periodically count the birds they see at their feeders from November through early April and send their counts to Project FeederWatch.
-Counts can be submitted online or on paper forms.

 Anyone with an interest in birds can participate!
 FeederWatch is conducted by people of all skill levels and backgrounds, including children, families, individuals, classrooms, retired persons, youth groups, nature centers, and bird clubs.